-It’s the final weeks of the latest exhibition at Newcastle Museum is Colour and has now been extended until 2 May 2021.
+It’s the final weeks of the latest exhibition at Newcastle Museum is Colour as it ends on 2 May 2021.
 The subject of colour isn’t one that most of us think about but it affects our lives every day as you’ll discover in this special touring exhibition from Questacon – the National Science and Technology Centre.
 Colour reveals various aspects of colour and perception through 20 different interactive experiences.
 This exhibition is lots of fun but also educational!

 Due to COVID-19, there are limited numbers to ensure social distancing so you’ll need to book ahead of time to access the Colour exhibition.
 Sessions run for 90 minutes which give you plenty of time to immerse yourself in the exhibition.

 The show is suitable for kids aged 4+ but primary school students will get the most out of this exhibition as it covers science and technology topics like reflection, pixels, illusions, fluorescent objects and iridescence.
 With so interesting and interactive displays, take the allotted time to fully engage with the exhibition.

-Hit the button on the Flurosce exhibit and you’ll see objects light up as they glow under ultraviolet light.
+Hit the button on the Fluoresce exhibit and you’ll see objects light up as they glow under ultraviolet light.

 Search for the $5 and $10 bill and you’ll see that our currency has UV features embedded in the note.

 Venture into the Room of Missing Colours and as the overhead colour changes from red to blue to green, you’ll see different coloured objects recede into the background.
 You’re encouraged to use the torch on your mobile phone to see the objects in white light.

 Wander through the various exhibits to see reflected light, paint with pixels, discover colour illusions, examine quantum colour and even view the pixels on your mobile phone.